Advance Life Support - ALS Engines

 Why does a fire truck come to my house when I called for an ambulance?

-The first reason has to do with having enough staffing to take care of the patient.
-All of our firefighters are also trained as paramedics.
+One possible reason is to ensure that there is enough staff to treat the patient.
+All of our firefighters crossed trained as paramedics.
 There are at least two firefighter/paramedics on the ambulances as well as the fire trucks/engines.

-The next reason to have extra personnel from the fire truck/engine has to do with helping to safely move the patient to the ambulance.
-Most people that are so sick that they need an ambulance need to be carried on a cot.
+A second reason is that extra personnel may be required to safely move the patient to the ambulance.
+At times, patients may not be able to walk out to the ambulance, and must be carried.
 If the bedroom is on the second floor, or if there are steps outside the house, it may take more than two people to safely get the patient down the steps.

-The third reason for sending a fire truck or an engine on an ambulance call is if the closest ambulance is busy and unavailable.
+An additional reason for sending a fire truck or an engine on an ambulance call is if the closest ambulance is busy and unavailable.
 Again, the staff on the fire trucks and engines are also paramedics and carry the same ALS medical equipment as an ambulance, and they can begin care before the ambulance arrives.
+They can then transfer care to the ambulance, and then become available for the next fire or EMS call.